AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModelAqwamStyle.md

 local function onItemPurchase(itemName, itemDataVector)

+    --[
-     local rewardValue = 1 -- Tanh can only output values of -1 to 1.
+        Tanh can only output values of -1 to 1.
 Hence the maximum reward it can receive is 1.
+        However, to avoid improper gradient calculations (due to reward mixing with critic values leading to output range of -2 and 2), this should be smaller in magnitude.
+    --]

+     local rewardValue = 0.1

     showRecommendations(itemName, itemDataVector, rewardValue, 1)